WNAV: Programming

-Daily programming is largely music from The True Oldies Channel with hourly bulletins from CBS News Radio.
-Local programming includes The Time Machine, airing Saturdays and specializing in doo-wop and pop music from the 1950s and 60s.
-The Yacht Club, airing Sunday mornings and specializing in yacht rock from the 1970s through 1990s, moved to WNAV from WTMD (89.7 FM) in 2022.
+Daily programming is music from The True Oldies Channel with Fox News Radio on the hour and local news on the half-hour.
+Local programming includes The Time Machine, airing Saturday afternoons and specializing in doo-wop and pop music from the 1950s and 60s.
+The Yacht Club, airing Sunday mornings and specializing in yacht rock from the 1970s through 1990s, moved to WNAV from WTMD (89.7 FM) in 2022 and has since entered syndication.

-WNAV is the flagship station of the Navy Midshipmen baseball, men's and women's lacrosse, and men's and women's basketball teams.
-The station has broadcast Navy sports for its entire existence.
-Additional sports programming consists of Navy football (flagshipped instead at WBAL), the Baltimore Orioles, Baltimore Ravens, Chesapeake Baysox, and Washington Wizards, as well as nationally syndicated college football and National Football League games from Westwood One.
+WNAV is the flagship station of the Navy Midshipmen baseball, men's and women's basketball teams, and men's and women's lacrosse teams.
+The station has broadcast Navy sports for its entire existence, and its current contract with the college runs through 2027.
+Additional sports programming consists of Navy football (flagshipped instead at WBAL), the Washington Commanders, the Chesapeake Baysox, the Baltimore Orioles when they do not conflict with the Baysox, and Notre Dame Fighting Irish football on Saturdays where neither Navy nor the Baysox are playing.

+Translator

+In addition to the main station, WNAV is relayed by one FM translator to alleviate difficulty with AM reception in cities.